 The student has one academic advisor and one industrial mentor named industrial PhD advisor.
 In many cases, the latter also has a PhD degree.

-A company hosting a WASP industrial PhD student receives a fixed amount yearly from WASP corresponding to four years of full-time studies.
-This may be changed to 80 percent over five years.
+A company hosting a WASP industrial PhD student receives a fixed standard amount funding from WASP that is paid yearly to the company.
+It is paid at a 100 percent or 80 percent rate depending on if the studies are planned to be conducted within four or five years.
 The funding includes, at least partially, coverage for travel expenses.

-In addition to this, the university gets reimbursed by WASP with 15% of the university advisor’s salary costs per year for four years.
-This may also be changed to 80 percent over five years.
+In addition, the university gets reimbursed by WASP with 15 percent of the university advisor’s salary costs per year for four years.
+This may also be adjusted to 80 percent over five years.

 There are many examples of objectives, including, but not limited to: